-- 3.1 It is recommended that the Committee:- - Notes the proposals for community resilience - Notes weather summary from 2018/19 at Appendix 1 - Approves the 2019/20 Winter Maintenance Policy at Appendix 2 - Approves the Salt Use Reduction and Preservation of Stocks Protocol at Appendix 4.
+- 3.1 It is recommended that the Committee:- - Notes the proposals for community resilience - Notes weather summary from 2019/20 at Appendix 1 - Approves the 2020/21 Winter Maintenance Policy at Appendix 2 - Notes the Advisory signing, routes unsuitable in severe conditions at Appendix 3 - Approves the Salt Use Reduction and Preservation of Stocks Protocol at Appendix 4. - Approves the Use of Vehicles during COVID-19 Guidelines Appendix 5.